-I advocate and campaign for Autism Acceptance through public speaking, training, and education in order to transform the way professionals assess and support autistic children and young people.
-My core values which I whole-heartedly aim to bring to my work are courage, compassion, and authenticity.
+I advocate and campaign for radical changes in therapy practices for Autistic individuals through public speaking, training, and education in order to transform the way professionals assess and support Autistic children and young people.
+My core values which I bring to my work are courage, compassion, and authenticity.

 Autistic children do not have social impairments.
-I do not provide interventions based on behaviourism, flawed theories and outdated research which perpetuate the stigmatising narrative that autistic people are broken and need fixing.
-I do not support Social Skills Training which is designed to teach autistic children to mask, rehearse scripts and perform a set of socially expected behaviours which are entirely built upon neuronormative social norms.
+I do not provide interventions based on behaviourism, flawed theories and outdated research which perpetuate the stigmatising narrative that Autistic people are broken and need fixing.
+I do not support Social Skills Training which is designed to teach Autistic children to mask, rehearse scripts and perform a set of socially expected behaviours which are entirely built upon neuronormative social norms.

 As a pro-neurodiversity SLT I focus on helping the person advocate for themselves through their chosen method(s) of communication.
 I support them to communicate their choices, views, boundaries, emotions, and decisions.
 I give the person full autonomy to select their own goals e.g. if they want to learn how to make friends with people who share similar interests (who accept them for who they are), how to repair communication breakdowns.
 I help them to identify their unique communication strengths & needs using neurodiversity-affirming language.
-I use trauma-informed approaches which take into context the historic marginalisation and exclusion of autistic people. which considers the accumulation of sensory, interpersonal, and emotional trauma.
+I use trauma-informed approaches which take into context the historic marginalisation and exclusion of Autistic people. which considers the accumulation of sensory, interpersonal, and emotional trauma.
 I prioritise emotional safety and collaboration over anything else.

-To empower autistic children / adults through:
+To empower Autistic children / adults through:

 Lived experience of being neurodivergent